vladskvortsov/ansible-2048-deploy/README.md

    - docker-2048-deploy
    - add-domain-name
 ```
-> Note: `connection: local` required only if target is local ansible controller  machine, otherwise it should replaced.
+> Note: `connection: local` is required only if the target is a local ansible controller  machine otherwise it should be replaced.

 **hosts.ini**

-Reqired to store list of `all` target servers.
+Required to store a list of `all` target servers.
 In my case localhost only.
 ```sh
 [servers]
 controller ansible_host=localhost